khanhnguyen7802/DataEngineer101/week1-docker-terraform/docker/docker_sql/week1-tutorial.md

   ```

 ## Docker Compose

 Instead of running 2 separate terminals for `Postgres` and `pgadmin`, we can define those in a same `compose.yaml` file, so that when `compose.yaml` is executed, the 2 services will also start. \
 Refer to `compose.yaml` file for more information. \
+The `.yaml` file basically contains the (configuration) of **images** of the **services** that you want to start.

-Go to the working directory, open terminal and run:
+Simply go to the directory that contains `.yaml file`, open terminal and run:

 ```
-docker compose up
+docker compose up -d
 ```

 - `-d` flag for detached -> terminal will not be hung up due to execution and you can freely type in terminal.
 - To close the `compose`, run:

 ```
 docker compose down
 ```